irenhajnal/Car-Sales-Analysis/README.md

 - Power BI - Creating Reports

 ### Data Cleaning and Preparation
-In the initiaal data preparation phase, we performed the following tasks:
+In the initiaal data preparation phase, I performed the following tasks:
 1. Data loading and inspection
-2. Handling missing values
+2. Checking for missing values
 3. Data cleaning and formatting

 ### Data Visualization